imordey/puppet-bigtoptc/README.md

 	  include puppet-bigtoptc::installer
 	}

-It will also create a user jenkins with the required  environment variables set for building BigTop:
+It will create a user jenkins with the required  environment variables set for building BigTop:

 	MAVEN_HOME=/usr/local/maven
 	PATH=$PATH:$MAVEN_HOME/bin